 Linwood home prices are not only among the most expensive in Kansas, but Linwood real estate also consistently ranks among the most expensive in America.

-When you are in Linwood, you'll notice that it is more blue-collar than most other communities in America.
-51.53% of Linwood’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Linwood is generally considered to be a blue-collar town.
+51.53% of the Linwood workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Linwood is a city of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Linwood who work in office and administrative support (9.82%), healthcare (6.75%), and sales jobs (5.52%).

 One downside of living in Linwood, however, is that residents on average have to contend with a long commute, spending on average 37.12 minutes every day commuting to work.